sharayu1234/Clustering-World-Countries/README.md

 # Clustering World Countries

 #### Aim of the project is to compare different countries all over the world by implementing K-means and Hierarchical Clustering methods.
-The attributes for clustering are selected from the World Indicator Dataset that includes information about each country regarding its GDP, Population, Energy Usage, Mortality Rates, etc.
+The attributes for clustering are selected from the World Indicator Dataset that includes information about each country regarding its GDP, Population, Energy Usage, Mortality Rates, etc. (Created in October 2022)

 ## Project Flow
 * Clean the data by removing or replacing missing values